 KOLs are influencers with a large and highly engaged base of followers and can be a very effective way to reach your target audience, particularly in the beginning.
 KOLs exist in just about every niche market: there are celebrity KOLs, fashion and luxury bloggers, industry KOLs that share their expert knowledge on very specific subjects, and community KOLs that are run by groups of people.

 There are many ways that brands can work with KOLs to gain followers and promote their products.
 This can take the form of an advertorial, where the KOLs write an article or review about the brand or product.
 KOLs can also add banner ads to their articles, or promote the brand or product with a coupon, discount or giveaway.

 The cost of working with KOLs can vary widely, from a few hundred to hundreds of thousands Renminbi, depending on the extent of their influence.
-However, if the KOL is well aligned with the brand, they can be an excellent way of tapping into your market and quickly growing your base of followers.
+However, if the KOL is well aligned with the brand, they can be an excellent way to enter the Chinese market and quickly growing your base of followers.

 We would recommend working closely with an agency who has had experience working with KOLs, to get the best ROI from your campaign.